 Prior to joining Cohen Seglias, Chris served as Secretary of Legislative Affairs and Executive Deputy General Counsel in the Pennsylvania Governor’s Office, Chief Deputy Attorney General in the Pennsylvania Office of Attorney General, and as in-house counsel to the Pennsylvania State Police and Office of Inspector General.
 His work earned him numerous awards, including the Attorney General’s Award for Excellence, the General Counsel’s Certificate of Excellence, and the Pennsylvania Bar Association’s Special Achievement Award.

 This experience gives Chris an advantage when dealing with federal, state, and local government agencies, and translates into success for clients.
 As Chair of the firm’s Government Law and Regulatory Affairs Group, Chris assists clients with bid protests, appeals regarding the denial of licenses, funding issues, and disputes with federal and state agencies.
 He has extensive experience representing companies under investigation by the United States Attorney’s Office, Office of Attorney General, and federal and state regulatory agencies in Pennsylvania.
 Chris has particular experience representing clients who are the targets of consumer protection investigations conducted by the Pennsylvania Office of Attorney General into allegations of deceptive and unfair business practices under the Unfair Trade Practices Consumer Protection Law.

 Chris’ clients span multiple industries, including but not limited to transportation, energy, health care, higher education, medical marijuana, information technology, construction as well as numerous non-profits and trade associations.
 Chris represents motor carriers and their employees in matters involving the Federal Motor Carrier Safety Administration, the Pennsylvania Department of Transportation, the Public Utility Commissions, the Pennsylvania State Police, local police departments, and other federal, state, and local government agencies.
-Chris also serves as a member of Cohen Seglias’ Energy & Utilities practice group and represents oil and natural gas producers as well as related businesses in investigations and disputes in Pennsylvania with the Department of Environmental Protection, Office of Attorney General, and United States Department of Justice.
+Chris also represents oil and natural gas producers and other related businesses.